borgmatic-collective/borgmatic/README.md

 Make sure you're using Python 3, as borgmatic does not support Python 2.
 (You may have to use "pip3" or similar instead of "pip".)

+## Configuration

-Then, generate a sample configuration file:
+After you install borgmatic, generate a sample configuration file:

     sudo generate-borgmatic-config